-Thunder Mountain Gold was originally founded in 1935 as Montgomery Mines in Spokane Washington.
-The company underwent resurgence as Thunder Mountain Gold in 1978 when the owners of the claims at Thunder Mountain containing the Sunnyside Deposit obtained Montgomery Mines, Inc., and gave it new life as Thunder Mountain Gold, Inc. in order to pursue production on the Thunder Mountain property in central Idaho.
+Thunder Mountain Gold is an 85-year-old Idaho mining company, originally founded in 1935 as Montgomery Mines in Spokane Washington.
+The company underwent resurgence as Thunder Mountain Gold in 1978 when the owners of the claims at Thunder Mountain – in central Idaho, merged with Montgomery Mines, Inc., and gave it new life as Thunder Mountain Gold, Inc. Gold production commenced shortly thereafter with Coeur d`Alene Mines as a JV Partner.

-Subsequently the property was leased to and explored by several other companies, including Kennecott and USMX/Dakota Mining.
-A joint venture between the Company and Dewey Mining unified the mining district during this period, and USMX/Dakota Mining expended approximately $4 million to explore the district and define a significant measured mineral resource on the Dewey property.
+Subsequently the property was leased to and explored by several other companies, including Kennecott and USMX.
+A joint venture between the Company and Dewey Mining unified the mining district during this period, and USMX expended approximately $4 million to explore the district and further define the gold and silver resource on the Dewey property.

 In 2005, the Thunder Mountain Gold management decided to not advance any further exploration or development, and the resource was sold to the U.S. Forest service, and thousands of acres that were originally held for mineral development were donated to conservation.
 The Company received praise and a lot of good will for choosing to no longer pursue gold and silver extraction in this sensitive area.

 The proceeds from the sale of the district were reinvested in other exploration projects, including the 2007 acquisition of South Mountain Mines from a private landowner.
 Additional gold properties in Idaho and Nevada and were acquired by the Company in 2007 and 2008, which have potential for large discoveries.